geeknik/my-awesome-stars/topics.md

 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-- [marly-ai/marly](https://github.com/marly-ai/marly) - Data Processor for AI Agents.
+- [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
 It enables realtime AI capabilities like  seeing, hearing, and speaking
-- [katanemo/archgw](https://github.com/katanemo/archgw) - AI-native (edge and LLM) proxy for agents.
-Move faster by letting Arch handle the pesky heavy lifting in building agentic apps -- ⚡️ query understanding and routing, seamless integration of prompts wi
+- [katanemo/archgw](https://github.com/katanemo/archgw) - The AI-native proxy server for agents.
+Arch handles the pesky heavy lifting in building agentic apps - routing prompts to agents or specifc tools, clarifying user inputs, unifying access and observabi
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
+- [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹
-- [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
+- [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [openai/openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
 - [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用